allegheny-computer-science-203-s2021/assessment/assessment.md

 * Requirements engineering

-* :flushed: = Fails to adds any requirements for the program and shows no knowledge of what the program is doing.
+* :flushed: = Fails to add any requirements for the program and shows no knowledge of what the program is doing.
 * :worried: = Adding requirements, but not making them user-focused.
 * :neutral_face: = Adding user-focused requirements, but not having appropriate estimates for those requirements.
 * :blush: = Adding user-focused requirements with appropriate estimates, but the individual requirements involve a multitude of different tasks instead of just one.